 - If planning a hike earlier in summer, please note that late May is still mud season, and there can still be snow on ridgelines in early June.
 Hiking in late June/July will mean black flies but less risk of dry water sources.

-- Keep in mind that there is often snow on the higher elevations as early as October and possibly through early June.
+- Keep in mind that there is often snow on the higher elevations as early as October and possibly through mid-June.
 It is imperative to be prepared for these hiking conditions.

 How do I plan transportation along my End-to-End hike?

 What resources are available for planning a Long Trail End-to-End hike?

 - The Long Trail Guide, the End-to-Ender’s Guide, and the Long Trail Map are a great trio of resources.
-Though these guides are updated every few years, we recommend you call any business you plan on using prior to leaving for your hike to ensure the information is accurate.
+Though these guides are updated every few years, we recommend you call any business you plan on using prior to leaving for your hike to ensure the information is still accurate.

 - Spring End-to-Ender Panel: Every spring a panel of End-to-Enders who completed the Long Trail gather to share their advice and stories from the trail.

 How do I get in touch with an End-to-End mentor?

 - Please join our Facebook Group to chat with former and current hikers.

-Who is eligible for an End-to-End certificate and patch?
+Who is eligible for a Long Trail End-to-End certificate and patch?